signalapp/ContactDiscoveryService/README.md

 require Docker or Debian Linux.

-If `SGX_SDK_DIR`, or `SGX_INCLUDEDIR` and `SGX_LIBDIR`, are not specified, the Intel SGX SDK will be cloned from github and any required libraries will be built.
+If `SGX_SDK_DIR`, or `SGX_INCLUDEDIR` and `SGX_LIBDIR`, are not specified, the Intel SGX SDK will be cloned from GitHub and any required libraries will be built.
 The SDK build prerequisites should be present in this case.

 The `install` target copies the enclave and jni libraries to service/src/resources/, which